Window Options For a Passive House, or a Pretty Good House

 Once the exterior of the window bucks were complete, I went inside to cover the interior head and legs of each buck.

-Here’s a Siga video showing another way to deal with corners:
+Here’s a Siga video I only recently came across, showing another way to deal with corners:

 The last area to be addressed was the window sills.
 For this area I used the Extoseal Encors product.
 It’s vapor-closed, highly pliable, but also thick to prevent any water that ends up on the sill from entering the structure.